 Review your resume to pull impressive bullets into your headline.

-This includes touting big names you’ve worked with in the past and/or places you’ve been featured.
+This includes touting big names you’ve worked with in the past, awards or designations you’ve won, and/or places you’ve been featured.

 If you’re still struggling to develop a great headline, it’s time to dig deeper and really reflect by asking yourself some good questions.

-LinkedIn recommends to refrain from using the following overused buzzwords:
+LinkedIn recommends refraining from using the following overused buzzwords:

 I’d also refrain from talking about your education.
 No one cares about this really.
 They care about the results you’ve produced and can produce for them.